joeljang/temporalwiki/README.md

 python run.py --config configs/evaluation/GPT2/subset/0801-0901_new.json
 ```

-After training the model, run ```convert_to_fp32.py``` to convert output to checkpoint file.

-For components in configuration file, please refer to the [Continual-Knowledge-Learning](https://github.com/joeljang/continual-knowledge-learning)
+For components in configuration file, please refer to the [Continual-Knowledge-Learning](https://github.com/joeljang/continual-knowledge-learning) repository.

 ## Generation of Datasets